University of Miami Athletics

 Radakovich, who previously served as Director of Athletics at Clemson for nine years, launched his career at UM in 1983 as the Hurricanes’ athletic business manager, an experience which charted a course that has now spanned seven schools and 35-plus years as a visionary leader in all aspects of college athletics.

-Since returning to Coral Gables, Radakovich has worked with campus leaders to chart an ambitious course for Miami Athletics with respect to facilities, sport sponsorship, fundraising, student-athlete experience, Name, Image & Likeness opportunities and staff development.
-He has hired six new head coaches (baseball, women’s basketball, golf, rowing, soccer and men’s tennis) and extended the contracts of seven others.
+Since returning to Coral Gables, Radakovich has worked with campus leaders to chart an ambitious course for Miami Athletics with respect to facilities, sport sponsorship, fundraising, student-athlete experience, Name, Image & Likeness and revenue share opportunities and staff development.
+He has hired eight new head coaches and extended the contracts of seven others.
 He has worked closely with head football coach Mario Cristobal to ramp up recruiting, evaluation, sports science and creative resources for the football program.
-Miami is currently working on an expansion to the Carol Soffer Indoor Practice Facility, the initial step in an overarching football operations center project.
-UM recently opened the Susan and Stephen Symons Basketball Training Center, The Ruiz Family Baseball Strength & Conditioning Center and a new on-campus rowing training facility.
+Miami is currently working on an expansion to the Carol Soffer Indoor Practice Facility, the initial step in an overarching football operations center project – and has opened new on-campus training facilities for baseball, men’s and women’s basketball and rowing under Radakovich’s watch.

 In 2022-23, Miami’s men’s basketball team reached its first-ever Final Four, while the women’s basketball team advanced to the first Elite Eight in school history.
 UM also posted its highest Learfield Directors’ Cup finish since 2016.
 Miami was one of seven schools – and the only ACC school – to have players drafted in the 2023 NFL, NBA, WNBA and MLB Drafts.
 In 2021-22, Miami was one of just two schools (along with North Carolina) to have its football team qualify for a bowl game, its men’s basketball team reach the Sweet 16 and its baseball team host a regional.

 Radakovich is the past President of LEAD1, which represents athletic directors at the Division I level.
 He was named 2017 Sports Business Journal Athletic Director of the Year after being a finalist in 2015.
 In 2014, Radakovich was one of 13 people, including one of five FBS Directors of Athletics, to be named to the first College Football Playoff committee.
-He was recently appointed to the NCAA Division I Football Bowl Subdivision Oversight Committee for a four-year term through 2028.
+He is currently serving on the NCAA Division I Football Bowl Subdivision Oversight Committee through 2028.

 At Clemson, Radakovich oversaw the most successful stretch in Tigers football history as the program won two national championships (2016, 2018), six ACC titles and made six College Football Playoff appearances.